Types of Computer Storage Devices: Difference between Memory and Storage in Computers

 Conclusion on Types of Computer Storage Devices:

-To summarize what we have explained, you can divide the types of computer storage devices in two ways.
-Primary & Secondary, or Internal & External.
+In summary, computer storage devices can be categorized in two main ways: Primary vs. Secondary and Internal vs. External.
 Primary Storage is usually termed as Primary Memory of a Computer, and secondary storage is called as Secondary Storage Devices of a computer.

 Examples of Primary Memory are RAM, ROM, and Cache.
 Examples of Secondary Memory are Hard Disk Drive, SSD, Pen Drive, CDs, DVDs, Floppy, etc. In short, the memory devices in which the CPU stores data are called Primary Memory Devices.
 And, the devices in which the users store their data is called Secondary Storage Devices.

-5 thoughts on “Types of Computer Storage Devices and their Uses”
+8 thoughts on “Types of Computer Storage Devices: Difference between Memory and Storage in Computers”

 1. Aw, this was an extremely nice post.
 Finding the time and actual effort to create a top notch article… but what can I say… I put things off a lot and don’t manage to get anything done.